eslint/eslint/docs/src/rules/no-restricted-imports.md

 ### patterns

 This is also an object option whose value is an array.
-This option comes handy when you need to restrict the modules present inside a perticular directory.
-Simply, you can specify the modules inside the directories you want to restrict as string in `gitignore-style` patterns.
+This option allows you to specify multiple modules to restrict using `gitignore`-style patterns.

-Since the patterns follows the `gitignore-style` then if you want to reinclude any particular module this can be done by prefixing a negation (`!`) mark in front of the pattern and it's good to keep the negation patterns in last as `gitignore-style` follows order:
+Because the patterns follow the `gitignore`-style, if you want to reinclude any particular module this can be done by prefixing a negation (`!`) mark in front of the pattern.
+(Negated patterns should come last in the array because order is important.)

 ```json
 "no-restricted-imports": ["error", {